Safe Disposal of Sharps

 You should always use the device as directed by your healthcare team.

-After injecting the medicine, you must immediately throw away the used syringe or pen into a suitable Sharps container.
+After injecting the medicine, you must immediately throw away the used syringe or pen into a suitable sharps container.
 You can obtain these containers from your pharmacy (usually with a fee), sometimes from your healthcare team or local council but most commonly through the pharmaceutical company providing the medication.
 This is by enrolling in their Patient Support Program.
-Most companies provide this service and is free of charge, but it will depend on which medicine you are on.
+Most companies provide this service free of charge, but it will depend on which medicine you are on.
 Some local councils may also provide containers or disposal provision – please contact them directly.

 Please speak to your rheumatologist, rheumatology nurse, pharmacist or healthcare provider for more information.